SanjinRosic/Example-Student-Repository/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Section-02-Mastering-Git-part-1/answer-1.md

-#### Provide complete explanations and examples of each of the flag options that can be passed to the `git log` `--pretty` flag.
+#### Explain the usage of the `git reset` command.
+Discuss scenarios where reseting a file or repository to a previous commit would be appropriate.

-# Title of Article here
+# 'git reset' Explained

 *Introductory paragraph*